Ishpreet-232/Movie-Stream/README.md

-# Movie-Stream
+# Movie-Streaming Website
-I have created this webpage using HTML, CSS, JavaScript to showcase my skill, while having fun.
+I have created this website to test Website layout, and Cards management in a webpage.
+Creating this website was a lot of fun.
+Feel free to give suggestions on this website and can you guys help me, on how to add website previews and domains?
+As  I'm new to it.
+Thanks